 Get Your Pots Ready

-For a crawfish boil, you will need a pot size that holds two quarts of liquid for every pound of crawfish you’re boiling.
-You’ll also want to have a gas or propane burner big enough to hold your pot of choice and an ice chest large enough to hold your crawfish.
+For a crawfish boil, you will need a few supplies.
+First, you will need a pot size that holds two quarts of liquid for every pound of crawfish you’re boiling.
+You’ll also want to have a gas or propane burner big enough to hold your crawfish boil pot of choice and an ice chest large enough to hold your crawfish.

 Clean The Crawfish